ChromaPDX/ofxTableView/README.md

 ofxTableView
 ============

-a "UITableView" style api for Open Frameworks.
+a "UITableView" style api for Open Frameworks. (cross platform)

 TableViews and cells inherit from ofNode.
 Management including scrolling and modal transitions is provided.

-ofxNodeAnimationHandler + NodeAction provides block based animation system that conforms to SpriteKit API.
+ofxNodeAnimationHandler + NodeAction (ofxIOS only - objective-c based)

+provides block based animation system that conforms to SpriteKit API.

 TO DO: